notrabs/RRCG/README.md

 #### Handle Compilation errors

 If you encounter an error during or after compilation it is likely a bug or non-implemented feature.
-Feel free to submit a bug report with your source code and `.generated.cs` file.
-Delete the erroneous `.generated.cs` file to make Unity compile changes again.
+Feel free to submit a bug report with your source code and `.rrcg.gen.cs` file.

+If you can't fix the error in your source file, delete the erroneous `.rrcg.gen.cs` file and disable Watch Mode to make Unity compile changes again.

 ---